torvalds/linux/Documentation/usb/gadget_uvc.rst

 This allows a significant degree of flexibility, as many of a UVC device's settings can be controlled this way.

-Not all of the available attributes are described here.
+Analt all of the available attributes are described here.
 For a complete enumeration see Documentation/ABI/testing/configfs-usb-gadget-uvc

 Assumptions